 We aim to provide students with a breadth of religious knowledge about world faiths.
 The rationale behind Key Stage 3 schemes of work is to build on these introductory units completed at primary school, by providing schemes of work which concentrate on the philosophical and ethical issues presented by religion.
 We also aim to enable students to develop theological terms and understanding.
 The schemes also encompass the world faiths that were previously not covered in Key Stages 1 and 2.
 We use a range of learning activities, encouraging our students to be active in their learning and to use drama, visualisation and the creative arts as well as creative writing and use of primary sources such as religious texts

-The aim of Year 7 is to provide a really good base for studying religion by exploring philosophical and ethical issues as well as an in-depth look at the life of and important of Jesus for Christians.
+The aim of Year 7 is to provide a really good base for studying religion by exploring philosophical and ethical issues as well as an in-depth look at Christianity.

 Unit One: Philosophy.
 The students will explore a range of philosophical questions such as; do I exist?
 Who am I?
 Can I trust my senses?
 Does God exist?
 Why is there something rather than nothing?
 These are considered through discussion, experiments, research and creative writing.

 Unit Two: Christianity – the life of Jesus.
 Students will look at the key events in the life of Jesus: incarnation, teaching, miracles, the passion, resurrection, ascension, Parousia and the second coming.
 They will explore what happened and how these events impact on Christians today.
 They will use research or Biblical evidence, creative writing, drama and role play to understanding the impact of Jesus’ life.

 Unit Three: Ethics.
 Students will explore different ethical approaches and apply these to situations such as business ethics and Children’s Rights.
 There is a clear link made to the school’s status as a Rights Respecting School.